mlemgroup/mlem/CONTRIBUTING.md

 - Prefer `var helper: some View` to `func helper() -> some View` unless the helper view takes in parameters.
 - Helper views should always appear lower in the file than the view they help.

+## Global Objects

+There are several objects (e.g., `AppState`) that need to be available anywhere in the app.
+Normally this is handled with `@Environment`, but this is not available outside of the context of a `View`.
+To address this, globals that need to be availalbe outside of a `View` define a `static var main: GlobalObject = .init()`, allowing them to be referenced as `GlobalObject.main`.

+This pattern should be used only where necessary, and should not be blindly applied to any global object.
+Likewise, if possible, these objects should be referenced via `@Environment(GlobalObject.self) var globalObject`; the static singleton should be considered a last resort.

+## Colors

+Colors are managed using the globally available `Palette` object, which enables color themes.
+The following conventions apply:

+- Avoid referencing `Color` directly; always use a `Palette` color.
+- Prefer semantic over literal colors (e.g., `.upvote` over `.blue`).

 ## Testing

 We operate a Lemmy Instance at https://test-mlem.jo.wtf/ which you may use for testing purposes.
 Please note that, as of 2024-05-10, it is running Lemmy v17, which is no longer used by any major Lemmy instance and thus we do not bother maintaining compatibility for.
 You may wish to use a local Lemmy instance instead.